Best Practice

 made from the class or ADT definitions.
 No other names should have a capital first letter.

-- You should use camel case naming convention such as "calculateGrade" or "linkedList".
+- Use camel case naming convention such as "calculateGrade" or "linkedList".

 Modularity

-- A class or other ADT must be completely self contained and
+- A class or other ADT must be self-contained and

 capable of being used as-is in any program.
 For example, when you make